TMiclot/MICLOT/README.md

 # MICLOT - Molecular InteraCtion anaLysis tOolkiT
 MICLOT is a collection of tools for the analysis of protein-protein interactions.

-It was designed as a module written in [Python](https://www.python.org/), to be used in scripts.
-It has been designed to provide a simple and flexible user experience.
+It was designed as a module, written in [Python](https://www.python.org/), to be used in your scripts.
+It goal is to provide a simple and flexible user experience with efficient tools.
+MICLOT contains many tools.
+They are independent of each other, and each has its own specificity.

+- A **database** contining the physical and chemical proterties of the 20 amino acids.
+It also contain physical properties of elements (atoms) found in amino acids.
+- Protocols for **energy calculation**.
+One to calculate the Coulomb and Lennard-Jonnes energies of a pair of residues.
+And another to compute the binding energy between of a protein complex.
+- Identification of the **canonical and non-canonical interactions** formed by a pair of residues.
+- A tool to detect **Cys-Cys bridges** in a structure.
+It's contain tow protocol to detect disulfid bridges.
+But it is also able to identify non-canonical bridges involving: diselenium bond (Se-Se) and selenosulfide bond (Se-S).
+- The ability to return the **physico-chemical properties of an interface**, in a protein-protein complex.

+(- Statistical and AI based tool to cacacterise the binding between two protein.)

 ***